castorfou/guillaume_blog_old/_posts/2021-02-19-Deep Reinforcement Learning Course by Thomas Simonini.md

 Hint: If you want to see a list of allocated tensors when OOM happens, add report_tensor_allocations_upon_oom to RunOptions for current allocation info.
 ```

+I have to reduce batch size (to 1000) to make it work.